dida-do/GeoGrapher/README.md

 The `geometry` column in `assoc.imgs_df` stores the bounding boxes of the images.
 The `img_count` column in `assoc.polygons_df` keeps track of how many images there are in `imgs_df` that fully contain a polygon.

 Where are the images and labels?
 Here:

     assoc.images_dir
     assoc.labels_dir
-(return Path to images or labels, usually data_dir / 'images' or 'labels')
+(returns Path to images or labels, usually data_dir / 'images' or 'labels')

 ## Creating an associator from scratch